feathersjs/docs/databases/mongoose.md

 });
 ```

 You can run this example by using `node examples/app` and going to [localhost:3030/todos](http://localhost:3030/todos).
-You should see an empty array.
-That's because you don't have any Todos yet but you now have full CRUD for your new todos service, including mongoose validations!
+You should see a paginated object with the todo that we created on the server.

 ## Migrating